Ford officially launched a 3.0L supercharger kit for Mustang and F-150, with a maximum output of 810hp

 Let's first talk about the performance of the Mustang.
 If you opt for the active exhaust version, it can deliver a maximum of 810 horsepower and 615 lb-ft of torque; even with the standard exhaust, it still has 800 horsepower.

-Compared to the factory's 480 to 500 horsepower naturally aspirated output, this is nearly double, and the pushing feeling when driving must be doubled as well.
-Just thinking about it feels exciting.
+Compared to the factory's 480 to 500 horsepower naturally aspirated output, that's nearly double the power—which means double the thrill when you step on it.
+Just thinking about it gets the adrenaline going.

 Now let's look at the F-150.
 After installing the same set of 3.0L twin-screw superchargers, its 5.0L V8 engine can produce about 700 horsepower and 590 lb-ft of torque.